ethereum-optimism/optimism-tutorial/truffle/README.md

    docker-compose up
    ```

-5. To see when the Optimistic Ethereum node starts, run (in a separate terminal):
+5. To see when the Optimistic Ethereum node starts, run (in a separate terminal) `.../ops/scripts/wait-for-sequencer.sh`.
+   For you installed the Optimism software on your home directory, the command is:

    ```sh
    ~/optimism/ops/scripts/wait-for-sequencer.sh